pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Mark a point in time that will be used as the end time to calculate the elapsed execution time.
-On success `REDISMODULE_OK` is returned.
+On success `PHARMAVILLAGEMODULE_OK` is returned.
-This method only returns `REDISMODULE_ERR` if no start time was previously defined ( meaning [`RedisModule_BlockedClientMeasureTimeStart`](#RedisModule_BlockedClientMeasureTimeStart) was not called ).
+This method only returns `PHARMAVILLAGEMODULE_ERR` if no start time was previously defined ( meaning [`RedisModule_BlockedClientMeasureTimeStart`](#RedisModule_BlockedClientMeasureTimeStart) was not called ).

 This function is not thread safe, If used in module thread and blocked callback (possibly main thread)